zachwood222/Zoris/README.md

 > repository's `runtime.txt` file up to date so that `pip install -r
 > requirements.txt` succeeds during builds.

+> **Connecting the dashboard to FastAPI (Render/hosted builds):** The Next.js
+> UI proxies API calls through `/api/*`.
+Configure either `NEXT_PUBLIC_API_URL`
+> (for browser requests) or `API_PROXY_TARGET` (for server-side rewrites) with
+> the base URL of your FastAPI deployment, for example
+> `https://zoris.onrender.com`.
+Without one of these environment variables, the
+> dashboard falls back to mocked responses and spreadsheet uploads will not
+> reach the backend.

+### Render configuration for live spreadsheet imports

+1. **Expose the API to the dashboard.** In your FastAPI service, set `CORS_ORIGINS` to include the origin of the deployed Next.js frontend (e.g. `https://your-dashboard.onrender.com`).
+Redeploy the API so browsers are allowed to call it directly.
+2. **Point the dashboard at the API.** In the Next.js (web) service, set both `NEXT_PUBLIC_API_URL` **and** `API_PROXY_TARGET` to the FastAPI base URL, such as `https://zoris.onrender.com`.
+Redeploy to ensure the build captures the new environment variables.
+3. **Verify connectivity.** After both services are live, visit the dashboard and confirm that `/api/dashboard/summary` responds with live metrics (no `fallback-dashboard-summary` header) and that spreadsheet uploads succeed.
+   If the proxy cannot reach the API it now returns a 503 JSON payload that includes the URL it attempted.

 ## Running locally
 See [app/docs/GETTING_STARTED.md](app/docs/GETTING_STARTED.md) for detailed steps.